 The Constant Value Checker statically executes (at compile time) methods annotated with @StaticallyExecutable.
 The static execution feature has some requirements:

-- A @StaticallyExecutable method must be @Pure (side-effect-free and deterministic). - The Constant Value Checker must have an estimate for all the arguments at a call site.
+• A @StaticallyExecutable method must be @Pure (side-effect-free and deterministic).

 Figure 22.4: The @StaticallyExecutable annotation enables constant propagation through method calls.